christianhelle/oasreader/README.md

 # OpenAPI Multi Document Reader for .NET

-An OpenAPI reader that merges external references into a single document using the [Microsoft OpenAPI](https://www.nuget.org/packages/Microsoft.OpenApi.readers) toolset
+An OpenAPI reader that merges external references into a single document using the [Microsoft OpenAPI](https://www.nuget.org/packages/Microsoft.OpenApi.readers) toolset.

+This is based on the work done by Jan Kokenberg and contains [source code](https://dev.azure.com/janbaarssen/Open%20API%20Generator/_git/OpenApi.Merger) from the [dotnet-openapi-merger](https://www.nuget.org/packages/dotnet-openapi-merger) CLI tool

 ## Usage